wp-headless/fetch/README.md

 - Lack of automated browser testing and coverage

 We intend to build and support a lean and well tested packages that fit into the modern ES6 javascript ecosystem.

+# Client

+The fundamental tool in the `wp-headless` ecosystem is the API client.

 ## Installation